jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 Opensource Library used for crytographic key generation and by OpenSSH.
 In 2016 suffered an exploit due to the nature of the library maintaining older code from non-existant systems as well as being woefully underfunded and understaffed.
 Take note that although Google built its entire business using opensource and OpenSSL, they contributred almost nothing to its development.
 After the exploit a hugh infusion of cash and adoption by the Linux Foundation of this project as a core infrastructure project has increased the quality of its security and development.

-[heartbleed]
+The heartbleed OpenSSL bug even has its own website to explain the deatils of it, located at [http://heartbleed.com](http://heartbleed.com "Heartbleed.com").

+> "he Heartbleed Bug is a serious vulnerability in the popular OpenSSL cryptographic software library.
+This weakness allows stealing the information protected, under normal conditions, by the SSL/TLS encryption used to secure the Internet.
+SSL/TLS provides communication security and privacy over the Internet for applications such as web, email, instant messaging (IM) and some virtual private networks (VPNs)[^106]."

+> "The Heartbleed bug allows anyone on the Internet to read the memory of the systems protected by the vulnerable versions of the OpenSSL software.
+This compromises the secret keys used to identify the service providers and to encrypt the traffic, the names and passwords of the users and the actual content.
+This allows attackers to eavesdrop on communications, steal data directly from the services and users and to impersonate services and users[^106]."

 #### LibreSSL

-Not to be outdone, the OpenBSD group immediately after HeartBleed, made a fork of the OpenSSL repo and began to strip out as much uneeded code as possible and to write new code.
+Not to be outdone, the OpenBSD group immediately after HeartBleed, made a fork of the OpenSSL project code and called it [LibreSSL](https://www.libressl.org/ "LibreSSL") and began to strip out as much uneeded code as possible and to write new code.
 This library became the default cryptographic library on OpenBSD and was ported to Linux.
 Though it is new and has a smaller attack surface, so many products (for better or worse) are using OpenSSL that they have not or cannot switch libraries.
 Microsoft adopted its use in their native SSh client and server in Windows 10 as well.

-[Native SSH link]

-[BSD LibreSSL announcement and link]
+> "LibreSSL is a version of the TLS/crypto stack forked from OpenSSL in 2014, with goals of modernizing the codebase, improving security, and applying best practice development processes.

+Primary development occurs inside the OpenBSD source tree with the usual care the project is known for.
+On a regular basis the code is re-packaged for portable use by other operating systems (Linux, FreeBSD, Windows, etc)[^105]."

 ### SFTP